metafacture/metafacture.github.io/index.md

 Originally, Metafacture was developed as part of the Culturegraph platform but it is developed independently now and used by others, too: [see who uses Metafacture](https://github.com/metafacture/metafacture-core/wiki/Who-uses-Metafacture).

-Also [Metafacture Fix](https://github.com/metafacture/metafacture-fix), a non-xml Catmandu inspired language for specifying transformations, is being developed that is not stream-based but operates at record level.
+Also [Metafacture Fix]([https://github.com/metafacture/metafacture-fix](https://github.com/metafacture/metafacture-core/tree/master?tab=readme-ov-file#metafacture-fix)), a non-xml Catmandu inspired language for specifying transformations, is being developed that is not stream-based but operates at record level.
+Since the beginning of 2025 Metafacture Fix was merged into Metafacture Core and is available as default Metafacture Core library.

 Metafacture is maintained by the Team [Offene Infrastruktur by hbz](https://www.hbz-nrw.de/produkte/linked-open-data).